King Mohammed VI Net Worth 2024

 Fact Sheet

-• Wondering what King Mohammed VI's full name is?
-King Mohammed VI's full name is Sidi Mohammed
+• Wondering what King Mohammed VI's real name is?
+King Mohammed VI's real name is Sidi Mohammed

-• King Mohammed VI works as a(n) Moroccan King
+• What does King Mohammed VI do?
+King Mohammed VI's job is being a(n) Moroccan King

-• King Mohammed VI is 61 years old
+• How old is King Mohammed VI?
+King Mohammed VI is 61 years old

-• Where did King Mohammed VI go to school?
-King Mohammed VI is a graduate of Mohammed V University at Agdal, University of Nice Sophia Antipolis
+• Which college/university did King Mohammed VI go to?
+King Mohammed VI went to Mohammed V University at Agdal, University of Nice Sophia Antipolis

-• King Mohammed VI kids names are Moulay Hassan, Lalla Khadija
+• King Mohammed VI's kids are Moulay Hassan, Lalla Khadija

 FAQ